visyat/bruin-swap/README.md

 npm run dev
 ```
 The application will be available at `http://localhost:8080`

+## Main Features
+1. Create posts, proposing class drops, and read & accept such posts from other students
+2. Search for course listings that you want, by department, course number, etc.
+3. Save courses on your wishlist; when a new post is created offering that course, you will get notified via email

+## Tech Stack
+* JavaScript
+* TypeScript
+* Node.js
+* Express.js
+* React.js (Fluent UI)
+* PostgreSQL

 ## References
 Below are some tutorials we used to help guide our implementation:
 * https://blog.logrocket.com/crud-rest-api-node-js-express-postgresql/
 * https://blog.logrocket.com/sending-emails-node-js-nodemailer/

 ## Authors
-BruinSwap was made as project for COM SCI 35L (Winter 2024) taught by Professor Paul Eggert.
-Built by Vishal Yathish, Rathul Anand, Aditya Pai, Christian Giron-Michel, and Matthew Day.
+BruinSwap was made as a project for COM SCI 35L (Winter 2024), taught by Professor Paul Eggert.
+It was built by Vishal Yathish, Rathul Anand, Aditya Pai, Christian Giron-Michel, and Matthew Day.